elastic/apm/specs/agents/metadata.md

 A sample implementation of this metadata collection is available in [the Python agent](https://github.com/elastic/apm-agent-python/blob/master/elasticapm/utils/cloud.py).

-Fetching of cloud metadata for services running as AWS Lambda functions follow a [different approach defined in the tracing-instrumentation-was-lambda spec](tracing-instrumentation-aws-lambda.md).
+Fetching of cloud metadata for services running as AWS Lambda functions follow a [different approach defined in the tracing-instrumentation-aws-lambda spec](tracing-instrumentation-aws-lambda.md).

 #### AWS metadata